edilbertocantuaria/to-do-list-v360-front/README.md

 # To Do List Web

-This API is designed to manage task lists, enabling users to organize tasks in a structured way.
+This APP is designed to manage task lists, enabling users to organize tasks in a structured way.
 The API supports creating multiple task lists, each containing multiple tasks, and allows for additional functionality such as tagging, file attachments, and route authentication.

 ## Example Use Case